AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 ## Avoid taking the result

  Most of the time you should not need to use `.Result`.
 Let the async flow.
 This means that lots of methods have to be sprinkled with `async`, `Task` and `await`: the caller, the caller's caller and so on up the chain.
 This is just the cost of it, so get used to it.
-It's not so much an "some async methods" in an app as "an async app".
+The model is not so much an "some async methods" in an app as "an async app".

  If you have to use `.Result`, use it as few times as high up the call stack as possible.